folio-org/stripes-components/lib/Pane/readme.md

 ```

 ## Action menu
-The action menu creates a dropdown off of the pane title.
 The prop accepts a function that returns the rendered contents of the menu.
+If `lastMenu` is provided, the ouput of this function will be appended to the children of `lastMenu`.
+If no container is present for last menu, this rendered content will not appear!
 ```
 const actionMenu = ({ onToggle }) => ( // eslint-disable-line
   <Fragment>